Posted Feb 12, 2014 03:48 pm CST

 The resume sent by David Lola to Tower Legal Staffing spurred a sanctions bid by its lawyers, who contended Lola’s resume shows that document review is indeed the practice of law, the Am Law Daily (sub. req.) reports.
 Lola is name plaintiff in the would-be class action that claims document review is routine, nonexempt work that is entitled to overtime pay.

-Lola’s resume describes document-review tasks that are the subjection of the litigation, according to Tower’s lawyers at Ogletree, Deakins, Nash, Smoak & Stewart.
+Lola’s resume describes document-review tasks that are the subject of the litigation, according to Tower’s lawyers at Ogletree, Deakins, Nash, Smoak & Stewart.
 Lola said his work included “quality control, privilege logging and redactions.”
 In the defense lawyers’ view, that work is more extensive than alleged in Lola’s complaint.

 The Ogletree lawyers sent a safe-harbor letter to Lola’s lawyer threatening a sanctions request if the suit wasn’t withdrawn, spurring Lola’s lawyer to notify the court about the issue, the story says.
 Ogletree’s lawyers outlined their views in their own letter (PDF) to the court.